Lonely Road (album)

-Lonely Road is the second studio album by American rock band the Red Jumpsuit Apparatus, which was released on February 3, 2009.
+Lonely Road is the second studio album by American rock band the Red Jumpsuit Apparatus.
+The album was released on February 3, 2009.
 The album received a mixed reception from critics.
 Lonely Road debuted at number 14 on the Billboard 200 and spawned two singles: "You Better Pray" and "Pen & Paper".
 To promote the record, the band toured across Asia, Australia and North America, with appearances at music festivals.

 Background

 In March 2008, Alternative Press reported that the band were currently in the studio.

 Release

 "You Better Pray" was posted on the band's Myspace profile on November 7, 2008, before being released to radio on November 18, 2008.
 On November 22, 2008, it was announced that the group's next album, Lonely Road, would be released in three months' time.
 In the same announcement, the album's track listing was revealed.
 On December 5, 2008, "Pen & Paper" was released as a free download.
 Shortly afterwards, the band toured throughout the remainder of the month.
 On December 15, a music video for "You Better Pray" premiered on MTV2's Unleashed programme.
 A day later, it was revealed that guitarist Elias Reidy had left the band back two months prior.
 In addition, the album's cover art was posted.
 Following this, the band started touring again in early January, running into early February.
 On January 14, 2009, "Pull Me Back" and "Represent" were posted on te band's Myspace.
 On January 28, the band's show in Toronto was cancelled due to a snow storm.

 Three weeks before the debut of the album, the songs "Represent", "Pull Me Back" and "Believe" were made available for free streaming from their website.
 On January 23, the album was made available for streaming through the band's Myspace.
 Lonely Road was released on February 3 through major label Virgin Records.
 The vinyl version of the album featured different artwork and included the album on the CD.
 The band went on tour in Asia later in February, followed by an appearance at Soundwave festival in Australia in February and March.
 "Pen & Paper" impacted radio on March 3.
 In April, the band went on a tour of the US with Secondhand Serenade.
 On August 19, 2009, a music video was released for "Pen & Paper".